 For example, gently pinching together about 1/2 inch of skin on your nose will cause the material in the pores to come out if it’s soft and ready.
 It's important that the skin never be pinched so hard that it becomes injured or bruised.

-Of course, the best way to do this is to have a regular facial by a good aesthetician, and let them take care of the pore cleaning and extractions.
-They even have a little instrument that does a really good job on stubborn pores.
+Of course, the best way to do this is to have a regular facial by a good aesthetician, and let them take care of the manual extraction.
+They even have a little instrument called a comedone extractor that does a really good job on stubborn pores.

 Getting a facial every 6 to 8 weeks is ideal to keeping pores really clean.